m-karthika14/crm-fundsroom/README.md

-A small but real ERP/CRM: customer pipeline, product inventory with a full audit trail of every stock change, and sales challans (dispatch notes) with transactional stock deduction and historical snapshots.
+A small but real ERP/CRM: customer pipeline, product inventory with a full audit trail of every stock change, and sales challans (dispatch notes) with transactional stock deduction.

 ## Architecture